HariSekhon/Knowledge-Base/screen.md

 ## KeyStrokes

-`Ctrl-a` is the default keybinding, which is followed immediately afterwards by another keystroke to activate each function.
+`Ctrl-a` is the default primary keybinding action key prefix, followed by the next key.

 Escape the shell key of `Ctrl-a` to jump to the start of the line by doing `Ctrl-a` , `a`.